matthew-lyr/end_to_end_machine_learning_framework/README.md

 3. Auto_predictor then uses the deployed model to make batch predictions on the input data specified by users in SQL.

-In essence, what the framework is really doing is to utilize various services provided by Google Cloud, such as BigQuery, Cloud Storage, and ML Engine/AI Platform.
-The framework utilizes their strengths and orchestrates them into a connected system.
+In essence, the framework utilizes and orchestrates services provided by Google Cloud.

 ![alt text](https://github.com/matthew-lyr/end_to_end_machine_learning_framework/blob/main/End_to_end_ml_detailed_flowchart.PNG
 )